CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 The four main European citizenship language exams — CIPLE (Portugal), DELE (Spain), DELF (France), and CELI 2 (Italy) — test different languages at different levels, with completely different scoring rules.
 Choosing the right one can save you months.
 Choosing the wrong one can mean failing an exam you would have passed in a different language.

-This guide compares all four head-to-head: what each tests, how scoring works, where each one trips candidates up, and how to decide which to take.
+All four exams compared: what each tests, how scoring works, where each one trips candidates up, and how to decide which to take.

 At a Glance: The Four Exams